Embassy of the United States, Mogadishu: After closure

 After the failure of UNOSOM in 1991–2, the US led a multinational mission—UNITAF—which included military forces to ensure aid was distributed to Somalis.
 The US military entered Mogadishu on December 9, 1992, and moved to quickly secure the abandoned embassy, along with the airport and port.
 The following day, key military staff moved into the embassy to establish headquarters for the UNITAF mission, with the main headquarters located within the chancery.
 The embassy complex itself was in disrepair; buildings had been stripped bare, a foot (0.3 m) of debris and trash covered the floors of the chancery, and bodies were found in some areas on the premises.
 Personnel promptly set out cleaning the compound's living spaces and work areas to make room for the arrival and assembly area.
 Old warehouses were razed, and new barracks, heads and galleys were erected in their place.
 US Navy support elements that arrived later also imported extra materials.

 US President George H. W. Bush visited the headquarters at the former embassy during his three-day visit to Somalia from December 31 to January 2.
 A Somali-language radio station—Radio Rajo—broadcast from the former embassy compound.
-On May 4, 1993, the mission transitioned from US to UN control and the name changed from UNITAF (Operation Restore Hope) to UNOSOM II (Operation Provide Comfort).
+On May 4, 1993, the mission transitioned from US to UN control and the name changed from UNITAF (Operation Restore Hope) to UNOSOM II.
 Accordingly, the embassy premises were occupied by UN personnel to serve as headquarters for UNOSOM II.
 The US military withdrew from the mission in March 1994 and all UN and US personnel were withdrawn in March 1995.
 The embassy compound remained abandoned from 1995 to 2011, where it was bulldozed and homes were erected in its place.
 It is now a densely populated neighborhood in Mogadishu.